turingschool/md_launch_curriculum/Mod2/Lessons/Week1/SQLCRUD.md

 > * What do we need to know about a table in order to create records?
 > * What do you think would happen if we did not include a customer's address?
 > * Why do you not see an id being created?
 >
+> * Run these statements in your database - keep a close eye on syntax!
+> * Try creating additional records with different customer data
+> To check that records have been created, or anytime you want to see the current state of a table, you can run this statement: `SELECT * FROM <tablename>;`
+>
 > Be ready to share out!
 >